sunpy/sunpy-SEP/SEP-0002-revised.md

 Project Custodians have no term limits.
 Project Custodians who are no longer actively contributing to the project should contact the Steering Committee to move themselves to emeritus status.
-Active Project Custodians who have not made any significant contributions for two years, will be contacted by the Steering Committee and be asked to move themselves to emeritus status.
+Active Project Custodians who have not participated in the project in the manner required for Project Custodianship for two years, will be contacted by the Steering Committee and be asked to move themselves to emeritus status.
 The Steering Committee can change a Project Custodian's status to emeritus.
 Emeritus Project Custodians will continue to be listed on the website.
 Emeritus Project Custodians are not able to participate in votes.